BlacklineCloud/gowa-php-sdk/README.md

 - Use constructor injection; keep public APIs typed (no arrays in signatures).
 - Run tests and static analysis: `composer lint && composer stan && composer psalm && composer test`.
 - See `CONTRIBUTING.md` for the self-review checklist and upgrade workflow.

+## Releases

+- Semantic versioning.
+Tags matching `v*` run CI, create a GitHub Release, and (optionally) ping Packagist if credentials are configured.
+- See `RELEASING.md` for the exact checklist.

+## Security

+Please email security@blackline.cloud and do not open public issues for vulnerabilities.
+See `SECURITY.md`.

+## License

+MIT.
+See `LICENSE` for details.

 ## Coverage